§ 101 Short title.

 b.
 As to other alien insurers authorized to transact insurance in one or more states, as provided in § 532 (retaliatory provision) of this title;

 c.
-As to alien insurers other than those referred to in a. or b. above, the country under the laws of which the insurer was formed;
+As to alien insurers other than those referred to in paragraph (7)a. or b. of this section above, the country under the laws of which the insurer was formed;

 d.
 As to all other insurers, the state under the laws of which the insurer was formed.

 (8) A "foreign" insurer is one formed under the laws of any jurisdiction other than this State.

 (9) "Insurance" means a contract whereby one undertakes to pay or indemnify another as to loss from certain specified contingencies or perils, called "risks," or to pay or grant a specified amount or determinable benefit in connection with ascertainable risk contingencies or to act as surety.